Barmy Army: In other sports

 Supporters of English national teams in other sports are also subsidiaries of the Barmy Army.
 The rugby equivalent was formed in 2014, they also form part of the Army to support British and Irish Lions, while there is another separate subsidiary for Rugby League.

 The term Barmy Army has also been used to describe the Devonshire football team Plymouth Argyle F.C., usually with a prefix of ‘Green and White’ during stadium-wide chants, although there is no association to the above groups.

 One Barmy Army member, Neil Rowe, gained media attention for dressing up as England football manager Gareth Southgate both on England cricket tours and at the 2018 FIFA World Cup in Russia.

 Music

-For the 1999 ICC Cricket World Cup, the Barmy Army recorded Come on England, set to the tune of Soul Limbo, the original Test Match Special theme by Booker T. & the M.G's, and released by Wildstar Records.
+For the 1999 ICC Cricket World Cup, the Barmy Army recorded "Come on England", released by Wildstar Records and set to the tune of "Soul Limbo", the original Test Match Special theme by Booker T. & the M.G's.
 The music video included appearances from Ian Botham, Ronnie Irani, Dickie Bird and Chris Tarrant.